 (4) If an agreement of the kind referred to in subclause (2)(a) or (b) provides a process for determining the manner of use of equipment of a particular kind, action must not be taken against a person for failure to use, in the manner required by the equipment supplier, equipment of that kind that is so provided unless the manner has been determined in accordance with that process.

 [Clause 14 inserted by No. 13 of 2005 s.
-47.]
+47; amended by No. 42 of 2010 s.
+170(6).]

 15. Reliance on information supplied or results of research